June 5–10, 2022

 - experience hands-on learning using the historical backdrop of Washington, DC

 - a behind-the-scenes look at our nation’s capital and the chance to meet members of Congress

-- motivational speakers, educational workshops, and assemblies that increase individual commitment to citizen involvement and also build lifetime skills for success
+- motivational speakers, educational workshops, and assemblies that increase individual commitment to citizen involvement and build lifetime skills for success

 - activities that encourage new and lasting friendships

 - an enthusiastic staff of young adults who work directly with them